thinkbigthings/zee/README.md

 this command will build the javadocs and run the code coverage report all sources and javadocs will be bundled in the final build artifact

+to install to local repository as a maven artifact, use gradle clean install

 ## Usage